-Everyone knows at least their own t-shirt size, and that’s what makes the T-Shirt Sizing estimation scale so effective.
+Everyone knows at least their own t-shirt size, and that’s what makes the T-Shirt Sizing story points scale so effective.

 There’s already a mental shorthand in everyone’s mind, you know your shirt size, and you can imagine what one or two sizes up might be, or even how they might fit.

-With the T-Shirt Sizing scale, you’ll “dress” your tasks, to make sure they’re wearing the right size.
+With the T-Shirt Sizing scale, you’ll “dress” your user stories, to make sure they’re all wearing the right size.

-As the name implies, this scale uses t-shirt sizes: Extra Small, Small, Medium, Large, Extra Large or S, M, L, XL.
+As the name implies, this agile estimation technique uses t-shirt sizes: Extra Small, Small, Medium, Large, Extra Large or S, M, L, XL.

-In our Sprint Poker tool the abbreviated t-shirt sizes appear on your hand of cards, starting at XS and going up to XL.
+In Sprint Poker the abbreviated t-shirt sizes appear on your hand of cards, starting at XS and going up to XXL.
 You’ll also have two additional cards – a question mark and a pass card (more on those later).

-The strengths of the T-Shirt Sizing scale are the aforementioned familiarity with shirt sizes everyone has, which makes it a great option for new teams that don’t have much shared context.
+The strengths of the T-Shirt Sizing scale are the aforementioned familiarity with shirt sizes everyone has, which makes it a great option for new teams that don’t have much shared context from working together.

-If your team is getting lost in the weeds of estimating with numerical values, the T-Shirt Sizing scale could help to simplify things a bit.
+If your team is getting lost in the weeds of estimating with numerical values like the Fibonacci sequence, the T-Shirt Sizing scale could help to simplify things a bit.

 T-Shirt Sizing offers a smooth progression with even spacing as you step in sizes.